 Role-based versus group-based access control

-- Role-based Access Control (RBAC) is supported since FotoWare 8.1 and is the preferred method for all new SSO (single sign-on) integrations.
+- Role-based Access Control (RBAC) is the preferred method for all new SSO (single sign-on) integrations.
 Roles can be defined in the Azure portal and assigned to groups and individual users.

 Should I choose role-based or group-based access control?

 If you are setting up SSO on a new site, choose RBAC.